e-sr/moonboard/ble/README.md

 The application need access to the system dbus.
 For that the file `com.moonboard.conf` has to be copied in `/etc/dbus-1/system.d`.

-To start the application at startup the file  `com.moonboard.conf` has to be copied in `/usr/share/dbus-1/system-services/`.
+To start the application at startup the file  `com.moonboard.service` has to be copied in `/usr/share/dbus-1/system-services/`.

 ### advertising details